 If you want to make music on a computer or iOS device, you'll probably decide that a MIDI controller keyboard is one of the first things you need.
 These piano-style devices can be plugged into your PC or Mac via USB - or, in some cases, operate wirelessly over Bluetooth - and enable you to play and record with your DAW's software instruments and any VST synth plugins you might have installed.

-You can buy everything from compact, portable MIDI keyboards to full-size 88-note models, and some come with additional features such as knobs, pads, buttons and faders that give you even more control over your software.
-Prices vary, too; you can get a perfectly decent budget MIDI controller for less than $100/£100, but if you spend more you'll get a better-quality model with higher specs.
+You can buy everything from compact, portable MIDI keyboards to full-size 88-note models with weighted hammer-action keys, and some come with additional features such as knobs, pads, buttons and faders that give you even more control over your software.
+Prices vary, too; you can get a perfectly decent budget MIDI controller keyboard for less than $100/£100, but if you spend more you'll get a better-quality model with higher specs.

 Whether you want a portable keyboard to go with your laptop or a full-size MIDI controller for your studio, there are plenty of options, so to help you choose the right one, we've come up with a list of the best USB MIDI controllers you can buy right now.